Haagimus/DbObjectCreator/README.md

-# Prometues
+# Database Object Creator (D.O.C.)
-This application provides a method of creating database connector objects for quick and easy access to multiple databases (both types and servers).
-The name [Prometheus](https://en.wikipedia.org/wiki/Prometheus) comes from the greek titan who was credited with the creation of humanity from clay.
+This library provides a method of creating database connector objects for quick and easy access to multiple databases (both types and servers).

 ---